erintustin/CYA/README.md

 Favorite - allows logged in users to add resource to a list of favorites.

 ## Back-End/Server-Side
-Currently the project is utilizing Redux for state management which limits the user, notes, and share features.
+Currently the project is utilizing Redux for state management and asynchronous data pulled from a local json server.
 I'm currently working on integrating with an Express Server utilizing NodeJS and MongoDB to complete the functionality of the project.
 The server respository can be found here: https://github.com/erintustin/CYAServer

 ## Future Goals
 A mobile app that allows users to build their own toolkit by added their own favorite resources from the web is currently in development.
 The repository can be found here: https://github.com/erintustin/CYA-React-Native